tkjoetang/guardant/README.md

 # guardant (Demo only)

 ## Structure of this repository
-Under src directory
-- We have data_parser.py which has one method
+- Under src directory, it has data_parser.py file which has one method

-Under src/tests direcotry
-- We have test cases to test the data_parser
+- Under src/tests directory, it has all testcase files, which test the data_parser

 ## Structure of test cases
-Under tests/smoke, we have two testing files
+Under tests/smoke directory, it has two testing files.
 - Happy path test cases
 - Error path test cases

-Under test/load, we have one testing file
+Under test/load directory, it has one testing file,
-- Load testing, generate string with one million choose characters, to test.
+- Load test case, it generates testing data which string with one million choose characters.

 # How to start: